fangohr/micromagnetic-standard-problem-ferromagnetic-resonance/README.md

 ### Reproducing results

-This repository contains several directories, each of which contains scripts to reproduce the standard problem for ferromagnetic resonance.
-In particular each folder contains the scripts to create figures 2,3,4 and 5 from the report for a particular software.
-For each folder we include a a `Make` file which can be run in two ways:
+This repository contains several directories, each of which contains scripts to reproduce the standard problem results for ferromagnetic resonance.
+In particular each folder contains the scripts to create figures 2, 3, 4 and 5 from the report for a particular software.
+For each folder we include a a `Makefile` which can be run in two ways:

 1. To produce the data: enter the folder and execute `make data`.